 In April 2022, ACAPT and other members of the Federation of Associations of Schools of the Health Professions (FASHP) wrote a letter to Congressional Committee leaders to encourage the inclusion of health professions education and training programs in their legislative efforts to address the mental health challenges facing our country.

-Doctor of Physical Therapy (DPT) program directors are discussing the severity of the mental health issues at their institutions - and ways they're trying to address it, including:
+Doctor of Physical Therapy (DPT) programs are discussing the severity of the mental health issues at their institutions - and ways they're trying to address it, including:

 - Integrating self-help speakers and resources within existing courses.